Why Debt Ratios Matter More Than You Think

 Before you accept a “no” or a lower approval amount, ask questions.
 Find out exactly how your debt ratio was calculated.
 Ask about credit card limits, rental income calculations, and any income sources that might be getting shortchanged.

 A few small changes in how your application is structured – or simply going to a different lender – could add significant purchasing power.
+If saving for a down payment is the issue, learn how to buy a house with no cash saved.

 Frequently Asked Questions